-Its work began in Latin America and the Caribbean where it has disbursed loans of more than EUR 570 million to ultimate borrowers since its formation.
+Its work began in Latin America and the Caribbean where it has disbursed loans of nearly EUR 1.9 billion to ultimate borrowers since its formation.
 It has already achieved a lot in this area, such as promoting sustainable cocoa farming in Ecuador and environmentally friendly coffee in El Salvador.
-Overall, in a short period of time, it has helped to protect more than 90,000 hectares of land from deforestation, which is equivalent to nearly 130,000 football pitches.
-Furthermore, around 5 million tonnes of $CO_2$ were stored through agroforestry, equivalent to the per capita emissions of around 600,000 Germans.
+Overall, in a short period of time, it has helped to protect more than 260,000 hectares of land from deforestation, which is equivalent to five times the area of Lake Constance.
+Furthermore, around 8.8 million tonnes of CO2 were stored through agroforestry, and 452,000 jobs created or preserved in green industries.